siunhanvjp/CF-Books-Recommender/README.md

-# Book Recommender
+# Collaborative-Filtering Book Recommender

 ## Goals

-Given a list of favorite books, provide a list of recommendation based on other users' ratings.
+Given a list of favorite books, provide a list of recommendation based on other users' preferences applying **Collaborative-Filtering** principle.

 ## Data